Papua New Guinea: "Sexual violence is 'normal' here"

 Letter from PNG

-Kate White is a nurse from Brisbane, Australia who has done six field placements with MSF.
+Kate White is a nurse from Brisbane, Australia who has carried out six assignments with MSF.

 I am currently working in Tari in the Southern Highlands of Papua New Guinea.
 Tari is one of the most beautiful places I have ever been.
 All around the town are mountains covered with trees.